cbouilla/PPAR/README.md

 # HPC

-Lecture notes and slides for the course "Introduction to HPC".
+Lecture notes and slides for the course "Parallel Programming" at Sorbonne University.

 # compiling